TCP/IP AT Commands¶

 OK

-- The configuration changes will be saved in the NVS area.
-If you run AT+SAVETRANSLINK to enter SSL Wi-Fi passthrough mode, the ESP device will establish an SSL connection based on this configuration when powered on next time.
+• The configuration changes will be saved in the NVS area.
+If you set the command AT+SAVETRANSLINK to enter SSL Wi-Fi Passthrough Mode on power-up, the ESP32 will establish an SSL connection based on this configuration when powered up next time.

-AT+CIPSSLCCN: Configure the Common Name of the SSL Client¶
+AT+CIPSSLCCN: Query/Set the Common Name of the SSL Client

 Function: